 - Why does Memorial Blood Centers elect to receive plasma only from males?

 In 2013, Memorial Blood Centers switched to an all-male collection strategy for plasma in an effort to eliminate nearly all risk of TRALI (Transfusion-Related Acute Lung Injury)—a rare but serious complication—to plasma recipients.

-Antibodies thought to cause TRALI reside in plasma.
-They develop when an individual is exposed to cells from another person, e.g., during pregnancy or transfusion.
-This means that more women than men carry these white cell antibodies.
-Plasma transfusions that contain these antibodies may lead to complications, including severe breathing problems and sometimes death.
+Plasma contains antibodies thought to cause TRALI.
+These antibodies develop when an individual is exposed to cells from another person, such as during pregnancy or transfusion.
+This means that more women carry these antibodies than men.
+Plasma transfusions that contain these antibodies may lead to complications for recipients, including severe breathing problems and sometimes death.

-Women who were previously plasma donors prior to 2013 are encouraged to be tested to determine their eligibility to donate platelets—another specialty blood component needed for treatment of hospital patients—or to consider a double red cell donation or whole blood donation.
+Women who were plasma donors prior to 2013 are encouraged to get their platelet count tested to determine their eligibility for platelet donation.
+Platelets are another specialty blood component needed for treatment of hospital patients.
+Women may also consider a double red cell donation or whole blood donation.

 To learn more about the blood components Memorial Blood Centers collects, please visit our About Blood page.

 - Do I receive payment for my donation?